martinjackson/simple-widgets/docs/MenuUtils.md

 # Link

-This will allow you transfer to another page component and pass parmeters to another page.  ***The Link component will only transfer control if either the Flat Menu or MenuBar is used.***
+This will allow you transfer to another page component and pass parmeters to another page.  ***The Link component will only transfer control if the MenuBar is used.***

 Props: